ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 3.md

 ---

+## The normality of the residuals

+Finally, residuals can also help diagnose if anything is wrong with the regression.
+As suggested so far, and we will see in more detail in the next chapters, a good regression will produce normally distributed residuals.
+Therefore, an indication that something may be wrong with the model is when residuals deviate from a normal distribution.

+As we move forward, we will see how to formally test for residuals having a normal distribution and what other tests can be done to assess the quality of the regression.
+Right now, the important message is that residuals are a very important source of information regarding the quality and characteristics of the regression model.

+---

 ## How to use all this information

 We have gone through the more common, but not all, tools of model selection among different candidates.